helm/charts/stable/postgresql/README.md

 ## Prerequisites

 - Kubernetes 1.4+ with Beta APIs enabled
-- PV provisioner support in the underlying infrastructure
+- PV provisioner support in the underlying infrastructure (Only when persisting data)

 ## Installing the Chart